carlosdagos/liquidity/docs/sphinx/src/installation/index.rst

 installation of OCaml with `OPAM
 <http://opam.ocaml.org/doc/2.0/Install.html>`__ at least version 2.0.

-As of Oct 4, 2019, the following process should work:
+As of Dec 1, 2019, the following process should work:

 1. Create an OPAM switch called ``liquidity``, with version 4.06.1 of OCaml::

-    opam switch create liquidity 4.06.1
+    opam switch create liquidity --empty
+    opam install --switch=liquidity ocaml.4.06.1

   This command should take some time to compile the OCaml distribution.
   Everytime you want to use this switch in a terminal, you should use the following command::

     eval `opam env --switch liquidity`

 2. Checkout the Github repository::

     git clone https://github.com/OCamlPro/liquidity
     cd liquidity

   This command should create a ``liquidity`` directory with the ``next`` branch.

 3. Within the ``liquidity`` directory, the Dune Network sources in branch